 With this in mind, we will work hard to investigate every side of your claim, getting as much information as we can from as many sources as possible.
 We will employ every expert that we can to better understand the cause of your accident and what could have been done differently.

 Without this convincing information, it may be difficult to receive a quality settlement.
 Moreover, even with our investigatory efforts, not every case can end with a settlement.
 Because of this, we are also prepared to take each case to court.

 Those who have been involved in car accidents resulting from a defective tire may be able to make any of the following additional claims:

 - Workman’s compensation

 - Wrongful death

-It’s important to discuss additional claims with your personal injury lawyer.
+It’s important to discuss additional claims with your Dallas personal injury lawyer.
 They’ll be able to point you in the right direction.
 A car accident and following lawsuit can be a very complicated process to navigate and sort through.
-By working with the experienced Law Offices of W.T.
-Johnson you’ll be able to deal with the overwhelm, and determine the benefits you deserve, both to repair your health and your vehicle.
+By working with the experienced attorneys at The Law Office of WT Johnson you’ll be able to deal with the overwhelm, and determine the benefits you deserve, both to repair your health and your vehicle.

 What Are the Primary Causes of Tire Failures?

 One of the most common reasons for a tire failure to occur is due to ineffective tire adhesion.
 This can be due to the age of the glue or poor bonding that occurred at some point during the manufacturing process.
 During the tire making process, there are many stages that impurities can enter into; these impurities can cause a lot of issues down the road and lead to defective tire issues.

 A lot of tire manufacturers have known about these issues for quite some time, but have failed to correct them.
 This can result in serious injuries and even lawsuits.